Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Simulation Experiments

-{ While \textsc{dbps} outperforms exact transfer learning (Section~\ref{sec:smk}) in $\mathscr{M}$-closed and $\mathscr{M}$-open settings, } the latter performs competitively with improved predictive performance in \textsc{ws} and \textsc{ms} settings than with \textsc{hms}.
-Our overall findings appear consistent with theoretical insights that Gaussian processes tend to deliver good predictive performance even for misspecified covariance functions in fixed domains \citep{stein88, stein89}.
+Although \textsc{dbps} outperforms exact transfer learning (Section~\ref{sec:smk}) in the $\mathscr{M}$-closed and $\mathscr{M}$-open settings, the latter performs competitively with improved predictive performance in the \textsc{ws} and \textsc{ms} settings than in the \textsc{hms} settings.
+This empirically demonstrates the robustness of \textsc{dbps} with respect to the choice of the candidate grid for spatial parameters, confirming that stacking is resilient to hyperparameter misspecification, adapting to concentrate predictive mass on the closest approximating models.
+Our overall findings appear consistent with theoretical insights that Gaussian processes tend to deliver good predictive performance even for misspecified covariance functions in fixed domains \citep{stein_asymptotically_1988, stein_asymptotic_1989}.